Msundarv/Rel_PM/README.md

-# Schedule Preventive Maintenance Based on Reliability
+# Reliability Based Preventive Maintenance

 #### Analyzing the effect of different preventive maintenance intervals on reliability metrics